ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/workshops/index.md

 -    Format: [NeurIPS style](https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip) (use the linked official NeurIPS LaTeX template)

 -   Length: Up to 2 pages (excluding references, which may extend beyond the limit).
 Since the entire submission is an abstract, there is no need to use the abstract environment.
 -   Review: Submissions will be lightly reviewed for relevance and quality.
-Accepted abstracts will be selected for presentation as posters or short talks.
-You can specify your preferred presentation format along with the submission and we will try to accommodate your preference.
+Accepted abstracts will be selected for presentation as posters.
 -   Archival Policy: The workshop is non-archival.
 Authors are encouraged to submit work that is preliminary, in progress, or recently published elsewhere.